LaunchCode-Education-Archived/liftoff-OLD/playbooks/mentor-playbook/week-2/README.md

 * Agile: Sprint Standup
 * Refreshers on User Stories, Wireframes, Pivotal, and Agile

-## Your Responsiblities
+## Your Responsibilities
 * Take attendance in Canvas
     * All students should be marked present (check mark), not present (x), or excused (EX)
     * Report any unexcused absences to the CEM!
 * Check out the [Live Coding problems](https://github.com/LaunchCodeEducation/liftoff-live-coding) before class
-    * Students will have an in class activity that requires them to work through a problem with you first, and then they will pair off with a student in a different group to work on a different problem.
+    * Students will have an in-class activity that requires them to work through a problem with you first, and then they will pair off with a student in a different group to work on a different problem.
     * You will need to walk around your group make sure they are working on the problem and provide them with any thing they may need help with.
 * Run a Sprint Standup
     * Remind them what a Sprint Standup is, and how it fits into the Agile ceremonies we are using in this course.
     * Standups are meant to be short.
-If a student is taking too much time, or is using the standup as a time to get unblocked move on, and loop back to them in free project work time.
+If a student is taking too much time, or is using the standup as a time to get unblocked, move on and loop back to them in free project work time.
 * Assist students with projects

 ## Student Assignments